 - Candidates’ research proposals will be examined following the evaluation criteria.

 CVs and research projects will be evaluated by the respective Evaluation panel, first independently by each reviewer, and finally at a consensus meeting for each panel.
 Each application will receive a consensus score that will allow to establish a final ranking for the results of the evaluation of CV and research project.

 Short-listed candidates (regardless of their chosen research area) will be invited for a video-conference interview.
 These interviews will be conducted by a Selection committee.

-During the interview competencies such as Communication skills; Project planning and delivery; Time management; Self-career management; Analytical and critical thinking; Ethics and integrity or Leadership will be evaluated.
+During the interview competencies such as Communication skills; Teamwork; Time management; Proactivity; Autonomy; Adaptability; Mentoring; Self-career management; Analytical and critical thinking; Integrity or Leadership will be evaluated.

 The interview will be an opportunity for the candidate to discuss any personal requirements or clarify doubts.

 The final decision will be taken in a consensus meeting of the Selection committee.